 A report based around the computer practicals at the start of the module, comprising short answer questions and presentation of key figures.

 Teaching and Learning Strategy

-Lectures, revision sessions, practical preparation and feedback sessions
+Lectures, revision sessions, practical/exam preparation, feedback sessions

 |Practical classes and workshops||